bugrahangonen/IE221-Teamwork3-Group18/README.md

 - Central Limit Theorem (CLT)
 - Monte Carlo estimation of π

+### Strong Law of Large Numbers (SLLN)

+The SLLN simulation demonstrates the almost sure convergence of the sample mean to the expected value μ = 0.5.
+Independent random variables are generated from the Uniform[0,1] distribution, and the cumulative sample mean is computed as the number of observations increases.

+A single long simulation is performed, and the convergence behavior is visualized using a line chart.
+The reference line represents the true mean, allowing direct comparison with the simulated sample mean.

   ### Central Limit Theorem (CLT) Simulation

 This simulation demonstrates the Central Limit Theorem using uniformly distributed random variables.